sdc-china/IDA-doc/_posts/2018-01-15-administration-bpm-configuration.md

       | WAS Admin password     | WAS admin password                                                                        |
       | Connected Server Name  | online PS server name               |

+**Notes:**

+If you need to add bpmoc server,you don't need to fill everything only add bpm server url,server type,hostname and rest username(function id) and password.

+   ![][administrator_bpmoc]

 ### Edit BPM server
   1. Click **Edit** icon on the right of the BPM server that you want to edit.